How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Classifying Caps

-Since every exclude point of an affinely independent cap is a $1$-point, there is a unique triple in the cap that has the point as its sum.
-Hence we have the following corollary to Theorem~\ref{thm:ind-implies-cap}.
+Since every quad completion of an affinely independent cap is a $1$-point, there is a unique triple in the cap that has the point as its sum.
+Hence, we have the following corollary to Proposition~\ref{thm:ind-implies-cap}.

-\begin{corollary} Let $C \subset \mathbb{Z}_2^n$ be an affinely independent $k$-cap.
+\begin{corollary} Let $C$ be an affinely independent $k$-cap.
 Then $\lvert \exc(C) \rvert = \binom{k}{3}$. \end{corollary}

-We note an useful lemma, which says that the quad closure of any set $S$, not necessarily a cap, is contained in the affine span of $S$.
+Our next result shows that quad closure of a set $S$ (not necessarily a cap) is contained in the affine span of $S$, and by repeatedly applying the quad closure we will eventually get all of $\aff(S)$.